About Me

 Overview

-This project focuses on creating a smart recycling app that simplifies waste sorting and encourages sustainable habits.
-It includes features like recycling guidance, real-time tracking, and rewards systems to incentivize user participation.
-By combining usability and innovation, the app aims to make recycling more efficient and accessible for communities.
+This project aims to develop a smart recycling app that promotes sustainable habits through guidance, real-time tracking, and rewards to make recycling more efficient and accessible for communities.

 Team Member